 It may seem odd but Icelanders are crazy about ice-cream!
 Going on an ‘ice-cream drive’ (Icelandic: ísbíltúr) to the neighbourhood ice-cream shop is a family tradition practiced all year round - but particularly in summer.
 You can find ice-cream in almost every little shop and petrol station there is, all around the country - the most popular choice being a vanilla flavoured soft-ice cone with a chocolate dip and perhaps some sprinkles.

 We also recommend the home-made farmhouse ice-cream which you have to look a bit further for.
-Make sure to drop by for example Erpsstaðir in West Iceland, Efstidalur in the south (pictured) or Brunnhóll in the southeast– ice-cream doesn’t get any creamier!
+Make sure to drop by for example, Efstidalur in the south (pictured) and Brunnhóll in the southeast– ice-cream doesn’t get any creamier!

 Iceland is a destination for all seasons.
 However, it is still most popular in summer and for good reason.
 Convinced yet?

 Contact us to create your perfect summer vacation in Iceland or browse our tours, day tours and accommodation for ideas!

 Prefer visiting in winter?
 Check out our top 10 things to do in Iceland in winter.